Law - Political science - Administration

 Knowledge control

-A final exam (written) takes place during the first week of July.
-It concerns the lectures offered during the academic year.
-Repeating the course is not allowed.
+A final written exam takes place during the first week of July.
+It covers the lectures offered during the academic year.
+Repeating the year is not permitted.

 Read more

-50% of the course can be taken at a distance
+50% of the course can be taken by distance learning

 Read more